-What do you think of Bithumb’s theft and repayment plan?
-Do you think insurance policies should cover cryptocurrencies?
-Let us know in the comments section below.
+What do you think about the idea of bitcoins for secured loans?
+Let us know in the comment section below.

 Need to calculate your bitcoin holdings?
 Check our tools section.